Midlife - tackling ageing and menopause at the same time

 “In midlife, just when I could see the horizon and felt ready to take off and focus more on myself, it hit me.
 Menopause.
 From one day to another I didn’t recognize myself anymore.”

-For some of us, midlife can be challenging, with a lot of pondering about our existence and the meaning of life.
+For some women, midlife can be challenging, with a lot of pondering about one's existence and the meaning of life.
 For others, it can be a relief.
-If you have kids they might be getting more independent, and you could actually feel more self-confident with ageing.
+If you have kids they might be getting more independent, and you could actually feel more self-confident with aging.
 If you are a woman, you might need to tackle menopause at the same time.
 Transitioning into menopause often starts in midlife, and it can come with a lot of surprises.

-“I didn’t really understand what was going on until I got my first hot flush”
+“I didn’t really understand what was going on until I got my first hot flash”

 “Now when I look back at it, I can see that things started to change several years before this point.
 I remember that all of a sudden I could come into a meeting at work with no idea what we were supposed to talk about.
 Sometimes I didn’t even remember the name of the people in the room.
 Somehow I managed to deal with it by for example suggesting we should do a presentation round or something.
 I just thought I was stressed out.”

 Brain fog or memory lapses are also common signs of menopause, but it can be hard to understand that this can be an effect of the hormonal changes that naturally happen when transitioning into menopause.
 Mental symptoms that can occur during this phase in life are not talked about as much and can be harder to link to menopause.

 Hormonal changes during menopause can make you act in a way you never have before